By submitting an application to Tartu College (TC), you agree with all the terms of the occupancy conditions at TC.

 Summer term (Contract period May to August)

-5. If you are staying for less than one (1) month, full payment for your stay must be made to secure your reservation prior to your arrival.
+5. If you are staying for less than thirty (30) days, full payment for your stay must be made to secure your reservation prior to your arrival.

-6. If you are staying MORE THAN one (1) MONTH, a deposit of one month's occupancy fee will be required to reserve your room.
+6. If you are staying MORE THAN THIRTY (30) DAYS, a deposit of one month's occupancy fee will be required to reserve your room.
 This deposit will be applied against your last 30 days of occupancy.

 b) If you extend your stay after moving in within the summer term, the rate for the original occupancy period will not change.
 The best rate will be applied to the extended days.